701

 (7) In the announcements required by Rule 705(1) and (6), a mineral, oil and gas company must also include details of exploration (including geophysical surveys), development and/or production activities undertaken by the issuer and a summary of the expenditure incurred on those activities, including explanations for any material variances with previous projections, for the period under review.
 If there has been no exploration, development and/or production activity respectively, that fact must be stated.

-Amended on 27 September 201327 September 2013, 23 August 201823 August 2018, 7 February 20207 February 2020 and 12 February 2021.
+Amended on 27 September 2013, 23 August 2018, 7 February 2020, 12 February 2021 and 29 October 2025.

 706